 Other income mainly includes profit generated from an associate entity.
-In February 2024, Georgia Railway purchased 21.716% shares of Gardabani Thermal Power Plant (TPP), using accounts receivable from a former shareholder JSC "Development Fund of Georgia".
+In February 2024, Georgia Railway purchased 21.716% shares of Gardabani Thermal Power Plant (TPP), using accounts receivable from a former shareholder JSC "Development Fund of Georgia". pliers, sales of fixed assets, provision reversals and etc. To better illustrate the operational profitability of the Group, other income is split into two categories: continuing operations (such as clients' and suppliers' penalties) and non-continuing operations (such as provision reversals or sale of fixed assets), which are not recurring part of the business.

-Other income also coincides penalties from clients and
+Other income also coincides penalties from clients and sup-